jon-elofson/the_cruciverbalist/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication (~0.5 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to create accounts and sign in and out of the site.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Puzzles, Clues, Answers (~3.5 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+In this phase, I am going to make Rails models for my clues, puzzles, and answers.
+I will build associations between the models.
+I will make a Backbone app and api controllers for all three of these models.
+By the end of this phase, users will be able to create new puzzle grids and fill them in with answers.
+They will also be able to create clues and associate them with answers.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Playable Puzzles (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+In this, phase I am going to build up some functionality to allow users to interact with each other.
+This will involve adding a few new features to the site.
+One feature will be allowing users to publish their puzzles - this will essentially mean setting their puzzle to public, which will mean other users can view and solve their puzzle.
+This phase will also involve making puzzles playable, so users can actually play each others puzzles.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Puzzle Feedback (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+This phase will involve allowing users to comment on each others puzzles.
+I also want users to be able to rate each other's puzzles - both in terms of difficulty and in terms of quality.
+I will use SQL to generate public puzzles' average ratings & difficulty.
+This will involve making two new Backbone models - PuzzleDifficultyRatings and PuzzleQualityRatings.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching For Puzzles by User, Title, Tag, or Difficulty (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to both the Users and Puzzles controllers.
+I think there will be a SearchBar subview where users can specify what they are looking for.
+I will need to add a SearchResults page which lists puzzles by title, including the user, difficulty, and rating.

 [Details][phase-five]

+### Phase 6: Implement Puzzle Drafts (~2 days)
+In this phase, I want to add to functionality allow users to create and save different drafts of puzzle

+[Details][phase-six]

 ### Bonus Features (TBD)
 - [ ] "Like" button and counter for posts